-This is one of the coolest parts about living and volunteering in San Jose Iturbide, Mexico.
-With more things to buy than you would ever need and all the delicious food you could ever want, make sure you check out this local market during your semester in Mexico!
+With more things to buy than you would ever need and all the delicious food you could ever want, we love love love this local market in Mexico.

 What Should I Know About The San Jose Iturbide Market?